多类型提示互补的弱监督时序动作定位

 2

-Extensive experiments on three representative datasets, THUMOS-14, ActivityNet-1.2 and ActivityNet-1.3, validate the effectiveness of the method proposed in this paper.
-Among them, different mAP(0.1:0.5), mAP(0.1:0.7), mAP(0.3:0.7) on THUMOS-14 datasets achieved 58.2%, 39.1%, and 47.9% average performance, respectively, which is comparable to the 2023 P-MIL (Proposal-Based Multiple Instance Learning) average performance by up to 1.1%.
-In the ActivityNet-1.2 datasets, the method proposed in this paper achieves a performance of 27.3% at mAP(0.5:0.95), which is an average improvement of nearly 1% compared to the state-of-the-art method.
-And the ActivityNet-1.3 datasets mAP(0.5:0.95) achieves comparable performance to the same work, with an average mAP of 26.7%.
-In addition, a large number of ablation experiments were conducted on the THUMOS-14 datasets, and the experimental results proved the effectiveness of the modules.
+Extensive experiments on three representative datasets, THUMOS14, ActivityNet1.2, and ActivityNet1.3, validate the effectiveness of the method proposed in this paper.
+Among them, different mAP(0.1∶0.5), mAP(0.1∶0.7), and mAP(0.3∶0.7) on THUMOS14 datasets achieved 58.2%, 39.1%, and 47.9% average performance, respectively, which is comparable to P-MIL (proposal-based multiple instance learning) average performance by up to 1.1%.
+In the ActivityNet1.2 datasets, the method proposed in this paper achieves a performance of 27.3% at mAP (0.5∶0.95), which is an average improvement of nearly 1% compared to the state-of-the-art method.
+The mAP (0.5∶0.95) of ActivityNet1.3 datasets achieves comparable performance to the same work, with an average mAP of 26.7%.
+In addition, numerous ablation experiments were conducted on the THUMOS14 datasets, and the experimental results proved the effectiveness of the modules.

 Conclusion